 6. Investment Portfolio Growth

 Growing a diversified investment portfolio is another option for using a HELOC to build wealth.
-Obviously, there is risk involved when funding investments.
+Obviously, there is risk involved when using a HELOC to invest in the stock market.
 Focusing on long-term investments could help reduce the risk of short-term market volatility.
 Remember, though, that for investments made with money from a HELOC to truly pay off, you would have to earn more on the investment than you pay in interest for the HELOC.

 7. Emergency Fund or Cash Reserve